qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

    Project Properties Dialog

-The :guilabel:`CRS` tab of the :guilabel:`Project Properties` dialog contains five important components, as shown in Figure_projection_2_ and described below:
+The :guilabel:`CRS` tab of the :guilabel:`Project Properties` dialog contains five important components, as shown in Figure_projection_project_ and described below:

 #. **Enable 'on the fly' CRS transformation** --- This checkbox is used to
    enable or disable OTF projection.
 When off, each layer is drawn using the